Jon Ola Sand: Early life

+Sand completed upper secondary school in 1980, graduating from the music track at Foss videregående skole in Oslo.
+As a teenager he played drums in local hard-rock band, Bronx, who released a single album titled Midnight Queen.

 Career

-Sand appeared in a minor role in the 1980 film At dere tør!, having graduated the same year from the music branch of his local upper secondary school.
-As a teenager he played the drums in a hard rock band, which eventually led him being hired by NRK, the Norwegian Broadcasting Corporation as a researcher for a music TV programme.
-He started his television career in NRK in 1981, and advanced via programme secretary to producer and project leader, eventually leading major productions and co-productions at NRK.
+Sand appeared in a minor role in the 1980 film At dere tør!.
+In 1981 he started at NRK as a junior researcher/assistant on a music television programme, later progressing into production roles.
 He had a stint in the competing channel TV 2 from 1992 to 1996.
 Sand is a member of the International Academy of Television Arts and Sciences.

 Television shows produced or directed by Sand include the Nobel Peace Prize Concert, the Amanda Award show and Melodi Grand Prix.